-Following is a description of the valuation methodologies used for assets measured at fair value:
+The following is a description of the valuation methodologies used for assets measured at fair value:

 TopBuild Stock Fund.
 The TopBuild Stock Fund is valued at the closing price reported on the active market on which the security is traded.